As event organisers, we often get approached about Demo Stands. Startups want to know if they need one or not and I wanted to give you all an answer.

 Conclusion: Treat Events As Any Other Business Activity

-In the end, we think that going to events is identical to any other business activity.
+We think that going to events is identical to any other business activity.
 Measure your return on investment based on the contacts you will meet, the knowledge you will gain and the cost it will involve.

 Do the maths, measure, repeat.
 Eventually you will know which events are the best for your company and which ones only need you to get tickets and which ones will require a demo stand.